Qovery/documentation/website/guides/tutorial/deploy-node-js-with-postgresql.md

 my-db            | running | POSTGRESQL      | 11.5     | <hidden> | <hidden> | <hidden> | <hidden> | my-application
 ```

+When your application `status` is `running`, you can use a browser or `curl` to access its endpoints.

+## Trigger a new deployment

+Now, you can play with the sample application and commit & push your changes.
+Qovery detects your actions and triggers new builds and application deployments.
+Any change you make will be reflected in your deployed application automatically.

 ## Bonuses (optional)
 ### Test the NodeJS application locally
-The Qovery motto is: if your application runs locally, then your application will run on Qovery.
+The Qovery motto is: if your application runs locally, it runs well on Qovery, too.
 To test if your application is running locally, execute the following command:

 <Alert>
 The Docker runtime is required